- Head of WMIL & Dir of Inv, EMEA

 80 Victoria Street

 The Modern Slavery Act 2015 (MSA) became law in March 2015 and is designed to tackle slavery in the UK.
 It consolidates previous legislation related to slavery, servitude, forced or compulsory labour and human trafficking and incorporates provisions relating to transparency in the supply chain.
 These provisions set out obligations for certain organisations to publish a statement relating to slavery and human trafficking in the previous financial year.
-Our most recent statement may be found here.
+Our most recent and prior year statements may be found below:

 Wellington Management International Limited (the “Company”) operates as a responsible taxpayer and is committed to pay its fair share of tax in the UK and abroad.

 The Company does not engage in any form of aggressive tax planning.
-The Company will only engage in reasonable tax planning that is both compliant with tax laws and aligned with the Company’s commercial and economic activity.
+The Company will only engage in reasonable tax planning and the use of tax incentives that are both compliant with tax laws and aligned with the Company’s commercial and economic activity.

 The Company continues to engage with the relevant fiscal and regulatory authorities, including HMRC, in a professional, cooperative, and transparent manner.

-If we discover instances of non-compliance in our tax affairs, we seek to resolve them with the appropriate tax authority as soon as is reasonably possible.
+If we discover instances of non-compliance in our tax affairs, we will seek to resolve them in accordance with the relevant laws and best practices of the matter at hand.